dailystanduponline/dailystanduponline.github.io/README.md

 More about scrum you could read here: [Scrum Guide](https://www.scrumguides.org/scrum-guide.html#events-daily)

-## Daily Scrum online
+## Daily Stanp-Up online

-Daily Scrum Online (site azunaiml.github.io) helps you to hold the meeting when your manage remote scrum team.
+Daily Stand-Up Online helps you to hold the meeting when your manage remote scrum team.

 ### Choose random speaker